0xMenna01/substrate-token-distribution/README.md

 - **amountForFees:** Amount of tokens reserved for transaction fees.
 - **minutesDistributionInterval:** Interval (in minutes) at which token distribution occurs.
 - **walletsWeight:** An object containing wallet addresses and their corresponding weight for token distribution.
 - **mailing:** Configuration for email notifications (optional).
 If not needed, you can remove this section from `config.json`.
-This version only supports gmail and requires a proper API configuration (check Google documentation).
+A mailing service is required, since the script executes the mail command.

 ### Execution